 - Mandatory for most

-- Dropouts don't go to (Basic Underwater Demolition/SEAL) BUD/S
+- SOAS candidates who Drop on Request (DOR) will not be allowed to go to (Basic Underwater Demolition/SEAL) BUD/S

 - Training gear is provided